win120a/ACClassRoomUtil/README.md

 Platform
 ============
 Known support platform: Windows XP, Windows 7<br>
-These applications does NOT support any other platforms (such as Linux).<br>
+These applications do NOT support any other platforms (such as Linux).<br>

 License
 ============